Lagler-Gruener/Sol-CABackupDeploy/README.md

 ![Deplyoment](./AzureMI/images/finisheddeployment.png)

 > #### <b style='color:orange'>Now an important part!</b>
-> <b>First,</b> please copy the output from the deployment, we need that information in the next steps!
+> <b>First,</b> please copy the output from the deployment, we need that information for the next steps!

 ![Deplyoment](./AzureMI/images/getmiidstep1.png)

 ![Deplyoment](./AzureMI/images/getmiidstep2.png)

-> <b>Secound,</b> we have to assign the right permissions (least priviledge) to the Azure user assigned managed identity.
+> <b>Secondly,</b> we have to assign the right permissions (least priviledge) to the Azure user assigned managed identity.

+Here thepermission list for user assigned the managed identity

+* User.Read.All > required for policy changes
+* Policy.Read.All > required for the daily backup process
+* Policy.ReadWrite.ConditionalAccess > required for the polica restore process

-To do this, please open a powershell session on you PC (Az tools are reqired) or (in my case) open the Azure cloudshell (I love that feature and also recorded a <a href="https://www.youtube.com/watch?v=WrMJ0wPnEuw" target="_blank">YouTube video</a> about the configuration)
+To do this, please open a powershell session on you PC (Az tools are reqired) or (in my case) open the Azure cloudshell (I love this feature and also have recorded a <a href="https://www.youtube.com/watch?v=WrMJ0wPnEuw" target="_blank">YouTube video</a> about the configuration and the usability)

 Okay I'm opening my Azure cloudshell and execute the following commands:

-User.Read.All > für Change Policy!
-Policy.Read.All > für das Daily backup!
-Policy.ReadWrite.ConditionalAccess > für den restore!

 ```powershell
 $permissions = @('User.Read.All','Policy.Read.All', 'Policy.ReadWrite.ConditionalAccess')